Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Optical and coaxial connections audio format support

-The most common solutions are to downmix the audio to stereo PCM – or the player may simply output a lower-resolution version.
+The most common solution is to downmix the audio to stereo PCM – or the player may output a lower-resolution version.

-However, if you don’t have HDMI as an option, then a coaxial digital audio cable is an excellent way to send the audio between devices.
+However, if HDMI is not an option, a coaxial digital audio cable is an excellent alternative for sending stereo or 5.1 surround sound between devices.

 Do You Have to Use a Coaxial Cable?